preset-io/promptimize/README.md

 # Generating a few SQL prompts
 sql_prompts = [
     SqlPrompt(
+        # the user input that'll be added in place of {{ input }} in the template above
-        "give me the top 10 countries with the highest net increase of population over the past 25 years?", dialect="BigQuery",
+        "give me the top 10 countries with the highest net increase of population over the past 25 years?",
+        # the dialect template parameter, overriding the default set above
+        dialect="BigQuery",
+        # a simple validation function making sure the SQL starts with SELECT
         evaluators=[lambda x: x.trim().startswith("SELECT")],
     ),
 ]